genesiscommunitysuccess/docs/docs/01_getting-started/04_prerequisites/03_gradle-deploy-plugin.md

 ### Adding the deployment plugin to your project

 The Genesis Gradle deploy plugin uses the project classpath to resolve dependent resources.
-So, in order not to interfere with any of your other project modules, it is best to add a **${projectName}-deploy** module to your project.
+So, in order not to not interfere with any of your other project modules, it is best to add a **${projectName}-deploy** module to your project.

-If you follow the Quick Start in this Learning Area, then this module is provided for you as part of the project template.
+If you follow the Quick Start in this Learning Area, this module will provide you with part of the project template.

 If you want to add this module to an existing project, then this is easy.
 The contents need only be two files;